Therapy for Children and Teens, In Portland Or

 Find answers to the most commonly asked questions about our services.

-Children often benefit from play and art therapy, interactive behavioral strategies, and mindfulness and relaxation techniques to address behavioral challenges and emotional needs.
 Mental health is not just for adults, and many children benefit from working with children therapists who use evidence based practices to support childhood development, emotional growth, and confidence.
 Helping kids understand feelings, build confidence and self esteem, coping strategies, and problem solving skills can be very beneficial for the whole family.

-nts benefit from therapy when they are struggling emotionally, socially, or at home and school.
+Children’s therapy typically supports ages 3–12, especially when they face behavioral challenges, grief and loss, anxiety, or sleep-related concerns.
+Many children and adolescents benefit from therapy when they are struggling emotionally, socially, or at home and school.
 Seeking support early can help children develop skills, strengthen emotional regulation, and improve healthy development through evidence based interventions and in person therapy or telehealth, depending on what feels most comfortable for the family.

 The best therapy depends on the child’s needs, but common approaches include play therapy, family therapy, behavioral support, and evidence based interventions.
 Some children benefit from support for social skills development for autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD) support, anxiety, or big emotional reactions as well as family therapy sessions, which are common.